 Trustee (2018-2021) Ken Kosidlo email@example.com

 The state level society is also an umbrella organization for local MAS chapters where members who reside in the same geographic area come together as a group.
 Local chapters meet regularly, usually monthly, and offer an opportunity to spend time with people who live near you and share your interest.
 Acquaintances that begin in chapter meetings often become lifelong friendships.
 At chapter meetings you can participate in collaboration between local avocational and professional archaeologists, become involved in locally focused activities and events, and hear interesting guest speakers.
 Members often bring artifacts, and stones they think might be artifacts, to chapter meetings for other members to look at.
-The MAS currently has seven active chapters and MAS members are strongly encouraged to become involved in a nearby local chapter if one exists, or to form a new one if five or more MAS members reside in an area that does not yet have a local chapter.
+The MAS currently has eight active chapters and MAS members are strongly encouraged to become involved in a nearby local chapter if one exists, or to form a new one if five or more MAS members reside in an area that does not yet have a local chapter.

 For more information about a specific chapter please click on one of these links: